Ryan Succop: Kansas City Chiefs

-In Week 4 of the 2011 season, Succop converted five field goal attempts and one extra point try in a 22–17 victory over the Minnesota Vikings.
+During Week 4 of the 2011 season, Succop made five field goals and an extra point in a 22–17 victory over the Minnesota Vikings.
 He earned AFC Special Teams Player of the Week for his game against the Vikings.
-In Week 8, Succop made a field goal in overtime to beat the San Diego Chargers.
-In Week 14, against Green Bay, he converted all four field goal attempts and one extra point in the 19–14 victory.
+During Week 8, Succop made a field goal in overtime to beat the San Diego Chargers.
+During Week 14 against Green Bay Packers, he converted all four field goal attempts and one extra point in the 19–14 victory.
 He earned AFC Special Teams Player of the Week for his game against Green Bay.
 In the 2011 season, Succop converted all 20 extra point attempts and 24 of 30 field goal attempts.
-At the end of the 2011 season, Succop signed a five-year contract extension worth $14 million, which includes $2 million in guaranteed salary.
+At the end of the season, Succop signed a five-year contract extension worth $14 million, which includes $2 million in guaranteed salary.

 On September 23, 2012, Succop went 6-for-6 and became the Chiefs' all-time leader in field goals en route to a 27–24 OT win at the New Orleans Saints.
 In the 2012 season, Succop converted all 17 extra point attempts and 28 of 34 of field goal attempts.

-In Week 8 of the 2013 season, Succop converted three of four field goal attempts and two extra point tries in the 23–17 victory over the Cleveland Browns.
-He earned AFC Special Teams Player of the Week for his game against Cleveland.
+During Week 8 of the 2013 season, Succop converted three of four field goals and two extra points in the 23–17 victory over the Cleveland Browns.
+He was named AFC Special Teams Player of the Week for his performance.
 On December 29, 2013, Succop missed a 41-yard field goal against the San Diego Chargers with 4 seconds remaining in regulation.
 This caused the game to go into overtime and allowed the Chargers to win.
 Succop finished the 2013 season converting all 52 extra point attempts and 22 of 28 field goal attempts.